Franco de Franco: Early life and conversion to Calvinism

 Franco originated from western Friuli which belonged to the Venetian Republic; he spent his childhood and youth there.
 He came to Poland with his father who became administrator of the Wieliczka domain.
 Later he worked as civil servant at the Wieliczka Salt Mine under supervision of his paternal uncle Pietro de Franco.
-Because his paternal uncle was a devout Catholic, probably only after his death in 1603 Franco approached Protestants in Krakow.
+Because his paternal uncle was a devout Catholic, probably only after his death in 1603 Franco approached Protestants in Kraków.

 He adopted Calvinism and became its ardent supporter.
 In order to promote this faith amongst his countrymen, he returned to Italy.
 However, he was soon arrested by the Inquisition in Brescia.
 After 9 months he managed to escape from the prison.
 He reached the German Lutheran countries, and on 10 September 1605 enrolled (as Francus Franchi Italus) in the Wittenberg University.
 He earned his living by teaching the Italian language and dances.
 Frankfurt on the Oder was also a place of his studies.
 In May 1608, he moved to Dresden, where was arrested for unknown reasons.
 Then he left for Leipzig, where he made acquaintance with Samuel Piątkowicz, a Calvinist student from Vilnius.
 This relationship caused Franco's return to Poland, and he settled in Vilnius.
 He commenced the missionary action amongst the local Italian colony there.